pantheon-org/opencode-warcraft-notifications/docs/pipeline.md

 description: 'Automated release pipeline documentation'
 ---

+> **⚠️ Documentation Update in Progress:** This document is being updated to reflect the migration from custom workflows to Release Please.
+The workflow numbers have changed:
+>
+> - Workflows 2 (Version Update), 3 (Auto-Merge), and 4 (Create Tag) have been replaced by Release Please
+> - Workflow 5 (Publish Release) is now Workflow 2
+> - Workflow 6 (Cleanup) is now Workflow 3
+>
 > **📚 Note:** For the most current workflow documentation, see [GitHub Workflows Overview](/github-workflows/overview/).
 This document provides detailed technical reference for the CI/CD pipeline.

 ## Overview